petkaantonov/bluebird/API.md

 });
 ```

-In the example is returned a promise that will eventually have the contents of the urls separated by newline on example.com.
+In the example a promise that will eventually have the contents of the urls separated by newline on example.com is returned.

 Note that you need to try-catch normally in the generator function, any uncaught exception is immediately turned into a rejection on the returned promise.
 Yielding a promise that gets rejected causes a normal error inside the generator function.